backstage/backstage/docs/permission/writing-a-policy.md

 In this example, we use [`isResourcePermission`](https://backstage.io/docs/reference/plugin-permission-common.isresourcepermission) to match all permissions with a resource type of `catalog-entity`.
 Just like `isPermission`, this helper will "narrow" the type of `request.permission` and enable the use of `createCatalogConditionalDecision`.
 In addition to the behavior you observed before, you should also see that catalog entities are no longer visible unless you are the owner - success!

 _Note:_ Some catalog permissions do not have the `'catalog-entity'` resource type, such as [`catalogEntityCreatePermission`](https://github.com/backstage/backstage/blob/1e5e9fb9de9856a49e60fc70c38a4e4e94c69570/plugins/catalog-common/src/permissions.ts#L49).
 In those cases, a definitive decision is required because conditions can't be applied to an entity that does not exist yet.

-## Conclusion

-Through a combination of permissions and conditions, you should be able to author a policy that works for your instance of Backstage and your organization.
-As the ecosystem around permissions in Backstage matures, you may be able to choose from other authorization packages instead of writing your own policy.
-If you're interested in more detailed descriptions of the concepts that comprise the permission framework, check out the [Concepts page](./concepts.md).